nhardt/footnote/README.md

 # Fieldnote

-Fieldnote is a command line, p2p sync and share engine.
+Fieldnote is a command line, p2p sync and share engine for markdown documents with yaml frontmatter.

 ## Basics